apple patient

 Apple's close collaboration with current automakers (Hyundai Group, GM and PSA), who have extensive experience in development, production and qualification, will significantly shorten the development time of the Apple Car and create a time-to-market advantage.
 We believe Apple will leverage the resources of current automakers and focus on self-driving hardware and software, semiconductors, battery-related technologies, form factor and interior designs, innovative user experience and integration with the existing Apple ecosystem.

-Given a longer development time, higher validation requirements, a more complex supply chain and "very different" sales and customer service, Kuo doesn't expect a so-called "Apple Car" to be on the streets until 2025 at the earliest.
+Given a longer development time, higher validation requirements, a more complex supply chain, and "very different" sales and customer service, Kuo doesn't expect a so-called "Apple Car" to hit the streets until 2025 at the earliest.
 That date is still considered aggressive for a technology company making its first foray into a new industry.

 Apple Car: Kuo contradicts rumors surrounding Foxconn

-Apple will likely market the vehicle as a "very high-end" model, "significantly higher" than a standard electric vehicle.
-If the first Apple Car proves successful, Apple could court GM and PSA for regional partners that manufacture cars under a variety of brands, including Peugeot, Citroen and Opel.
+Apple will likely market the vehicle as a "very high-end" model, meaning "significantly higher" than a standard electric vehicle.
+If the first Apple Car proves successful, Apple could seek regional partners with GM and PSA, which produce cars under a variety of brands such as Peugeot, Citroen, and Opel.
 Kuo refuted rumors that long-time manufacturing partner Hon Hai (Foxconn), which is entering the electric car business with its MIH platform, will secure Apple Car orders for assembly or chassis.
-Pan-International, Eson, Long Time Tech and G-Tech are also unlikely to enter the supply chain, the analyst said.
-Since early January, reports surrounding the Apple Car have increased sharply.
+It is also unlikely that Pan-International, Eson, Long Time Tech, and G-Tech will enter the supply chain, the analyst said.
+Since the beginning of January, reports surrounding the Apple Car have increased significantly.
 Most of the rumors contradict each other.
-However, since Ming-Chi Kuo has a strong track record, his statements surrounding the Apple Car are taken more seriously.
-Still, as always, the whole thing should be viewed with a healthy dose of skepticism.
+However, because Ming-Chi Kuo has a strong track record, his statements regarding the Apple Car are taken more seriously.
+Nevertheless, as always, the whole thing should be viewed with a healthy dose of skepticism.
 (Photo by Andrey Suslov / Bigstockphoto)

 • Patent: Apple Car could get special car seats